hycst/CST8917-Assignment1-HY/readme.md

 However, the solution is not the exacty what the paper suggested, giving each function durable local memory.
 Durable Functions runtime store status still usually on storage provider.

+###### Execution Timeouts

+In current Cloud Computing,  Durable Functions is to fixing the timeout limitations, with allowing orchestrations to run for long periods.

+The orchestrator does not continuously execute like a regular long-running function.
+On the contrast, it just check specific breakpoints,  stop while waiting, and only resumes in case activity results, timers, or external events is up.

+This allows workflows to last longer time, rather than let one function invocation running the whole period.

+This is an signficiant change over the initialy FaaS limitations.
+However, activity functions are still typelly Azure Functions, and have limit of hosting plan.
+Such as, in Premium or Dedicated plan, it has more flexibility, but in the Consumption plan, regular function execution has timeout limits.

+Therefore, Durable Functions overcomes the timeout limits for workflow coordination, but does not over for each indidual unit of actual work.

 Therefore, Durable Functions fixed application-level workflow state, but it does not completely fixed the paper’s  concern, which is about efficient in-memory state.